danielhaim1/TitleCaser/README.md

 - [The New York Times Manual of Style and Usage](https://www.worldcat.org/title/946964415)
 - [Wikipedia: Letter case](https://chat.openai.com/chat/643828ec-d4b5-4f21-b035-62946dd2cec3#:~:text=Wikipedia%3A%20Letter%20case)
 - [Wikipedia:Manual of Style/Titles of works](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Titles_of_works#Capital_letters)

+## Report Bugs

+If you encounter any bugs or issues while using the library or the demo page, please report them by opening a new issue in the repository's issue tracker.
+When reporting a bug, please provide as much detail as possible, including the steps to reproduce the issue and any error messages that you see.
+We appreciate your help in improving the library and making it as bug-free as possible.